bricaud/gremlin-server/README.md

-# A Docker container for Gremlin 3.2.4 and 3.2.5
+# A Docker container for Gremlin 3.2.5

 This Docker file creates a container running [Gremlin Tinkerpop](https://github.com/apache/tinkerpop), with a TinkerGraph and configured for use with Python ([gremlin-python](http://tinkerpop.apache.org/docs/current/reference/#gremlin-python)).
 To build it, run the following command: